Major route near York shut in both directions after crash

-THE A64 near York has been closed in both directions by a crash.
+THE A64 near York has reopened after it was closed in both directions by a crash earlier today.

-National Highways: Yorkshire said the road was shut between the A1237 York outer ring road and the B1248 after a collision.
+National Highways: Yorkshire said this morning that the road was shut between the A1237 York outer ring road and the B1248 after a collision.

-"There is also an oil spillage across the carriageway as a result of this incident.
-More details to follow."
+"There is also an oil spillage across the carriageway as a result of this incident."

-Traffic is reported to be queueing from the Hopgrove Roundabout to Towthorpe Moor Lane.
+Traffic was reported to be queueing from the Hopgrove Roundabout to Towthorpe Moor Lane.

-Coastliner has tweeted that its Castleline service will not be able to reach the following stops: The Four Alls, FERA, Claxton Lane End & Flaxton Lane End.
+Coastliner tweeted that its Castleline service were unable to reach the following stops: The Four Alls, FERA, Claxton Lane End & Flaxton Lane End.
 It apologised for any inconvenience caused.

+But traffic reports say now that the acccident has cleared and the road has re-opened, with traffic easing.

 Comments: Our rules